lean-apple/aws-merkle-tree/README.md

 2. Tests

-Basic tests are available at `/tests/tests.rs`, they can be checked them :
+Basic tests are available at `/tests/tests.rs`, they can be checked :

 ```bash
 cd merkle